-- Completion of the Coast Discovery Trail to Skenes Creek (connecting to Wild Dog Creek and Apollo Bay).
-While outside the scope of this project, funding has been committed to and this project is expected to proceed. - Opportunities to provide a coastal walk or cycle trail between Skenes Creek and Fairhaven.
-This is currently subject to a feasibility being undertaken by State Government and funding allocation. - Pedestrian connection to Ozone Street with potential for future connection to Hickeys Cutting.
+- Opportunities to provide a coastal walk or cycle trail between Skenes Creek and Fairhaven.
+This is currently subject to a feasibility being undertaken by State Government and funding allocation. - Pedestrian connection to Ozone Street with potential for future connection to Hickeys Cutting. - Provision of a pedestrian refuge along the Great Ocean Road opposite Bass Crescent.
+This will provide access across the road to Murray Steps and onto the beach.

-Image 27.
-Continuous access provided along the foreshore and between the main car park and public toilets.